JoinCODED/RJSDemo7-Redux-Counter/README.md

 3. Explain what a store is, and how it would change the structure of our app.
 Instead of internal states, we would have the app and its corresponding components connect to central store.

-4. Show and explain the [Redux flow diagram](https://warehouse.joincoded.com/workshop/redux/intro-to-redux/the-redux-flow/).
+4. Show and explain the [Redux flow diagram](https://i.imgur.com/BK4FlTy.png).

 5. `yarn add redux` and `yarn add react-redux`

-# Adding Redux to the Project

-6. In`index.js`, set up the App for redux:
+# Part One: Setting up a Central Store

+First, let's disconnect our components from the `App` state and connect them to a central store.

+6. In `index.js`, create a redux store with a `counter` state.
+Wrap the `App` in a `Provider` and pass it the store:

    ```jsx
    import React from "react";